What Is an Asbestos Lawyer?

 - Are there successor companies that may be responsible for your asbestos exposure?

-- What additional methods are available to access compensation, such as veterans benefits and trust fund claims?
+- What other methods can be used to access compensation, such as veterans benefits and asbestos trust fund claims?

 A general personal injury lawyer who doesn’t specialize in asbestos exposure may never think to address these questions.
 Instead, they may only file claims with a limited number of manufacturers or trusts — when you could actually seek compensation from many more.

 “Attorneys specializing in a particular field generally have a higher rate of winning cases in court or settling successfully.”

 – The National Law Review, 2022

 Understanding of State Laws